neureality/vlm_video_processing_pipeline/README.md

 The pipeline will:
 1. Decode the video and sample frames at regular intervals
+2. Process the frames through video preprocessing:
-2. Generate a global resized view of each frame
+   - Generate a global resized view of each frame
-3. Create additional crops of areas of interest
+   - Create additional two crops (vertical slicing)
+   - Normalize pixel values
+   - Reshape frames into patches
+3. Process the frames through VFM preprocessing:
+   - Convert to specified data type
+   - Prepare attention masks
+   - Format tensors for ViT (Siglip) inference
 4. Save outputs to the `outputs/` directory (if configured)

 ## Pipeline Architecture